-Cotellic Approval History
+Cotellic FDA Approval History

 Cotellic (cobimetinib) is a kinase inhibitor indicated for use in combination with vemurafenib for the treatment of advanced melanoma with a BRAF V600E or V600K mutation.